University of Washington Alumni Association

 - Career Networking - If you're interested in connecting professionally with fellow alumni or would like to get career advice from other Huskies, visit our "Careers" section for our offerings.

 - Connect on Facebook - Join the thousands of other Huskies who have become fans of the UW Alumni Assocation.
 We'll keep you updated on the latest new, plus you never know: some of your old friends might be fans as well.

 I've received a suspicious e-mail that says it's from the UW.
 What should I do?

-"Phishing" e-mails are fradulent attempts to obtain personal information (such as passwords, Social Security numbers) by masquerading as originating from a trushworthy source.
+"Phishing" e-mails are fraudulent attempts to obtain personal information (such as passwords, Social Security numbers) by masquerading as originating from a trustworthy source.
 As a large public institution, has occasionally been the identity used by hackers.
 Please do not release any personal information in response to any suspicious message.

 Contact the UW Alumni Association at firstname.lastname@example.org or 206-543-0540 or 1-800-AUW-ALUM to report possible fraud.
 Please review the resources below to learn more about e-mail "phishing":

 - Recognize phishing scams and fraudulent e-mail (Microsoft)